chunkhang/sadp/part-c/factory-method.md

 - **Defer** instantiation by letting **subclasses** decide which class to instantiate

 ### [Applicability](#)
-- To address situations whre the class of objects to create **cannot be anticipated**
+- To address situations where the class of objects to create **cannot be anticipated**
 - To allow **subclasses** to specify the objects they create
 - To **delegate** responsbility to helper subclasses and localise that knowledge in the delegates